ironprogrammer/wp-test-56970/README.md

 **This is an alternate approach to that proposed in https://github.com/ironprogrammer/wp-hotfix-56970.**

 ## Why a Testing Plugin?
-Because the issue occurs after upgrade from WordPress 5.9/6.0 to 6.1.1 specifically, is hard to reproduce.
+Because the issue occurs after upgrade from WordPress 5.9/6.0 to 6.1.1 specifically, and is hard to reproduce.
 Making a plugin available to the community allows for easier and broader testing to validate whether this approach is works, especially when external caching is at play.
 If this plugin is found to address the reported issue, then the implementation may be adapted in an upcoming minor release.

 ## Manual Installation
 Copy `wp-test-56970.php` to your `wp-content/plugins/` folder, and activate it on the *Plugins > Installed Plugins* screen.